10 Second Trimester Must-Haves for Pregnancy - Baby Chick

 Audible

-Another (not-so-fun) experience that can happen during pregnancy is pregnancy insomnia.
-Even though you have your pillow, blanket, and nasal strips to help you go to sleep, sometimes your mind won’t “turn off.”
-I get it.
-There’s much to think about now that you’re about to have a baby.
+There’s a lot to think about now that you’re about to have a baby.
 But I have found that listening to something soothing can help you drift off to sleep.
-That’s why getting an Audible membership is a second-trimester must-have.
-You can use it to listen to a good pregnancy and birth book or parenting book when you can’t fall asleep.
-Listening to a book or podcast will put you to sleep or help you learn something new!
+That’s why many moms enjoy having an Audible membership during pregnancy.
+You can use it to listen to a helpful pregnancy and birth book or parenting book when you can’t fall asleep.
+Listening to a book or podcast can help you relax, fall asleep more easily, or learn something new.

 8. Loose Dresses